What is CAPI (Conversion API)?

 |---|---|---|

-| Name | "Offline Purchase" or "Server-Side Purchase" | Clear, descriptive name |
+| Name | "Server-Side Purchase" or "CAPI Purchase" | Keep distinct from tag-based actions |

 | Category | Purchase | Match your conversion type |

-| Value | Use different values for each conversion | Pass actual order values |
+| Value | Use different values for each conversion | Pass actual order value or profit |

-| Count | Every (for purchases) | Use "One" for leads |
+| Count | Every (for purchases) | Use "One" for leads or signups |

-| Click-through window | 30-90 days | Match your sales cycle |
+| Click-through window | 90 days | Match your GCLID storage duration |

-Get the Conversion Action ID
+Get the Conversion Action Resource Name

-Step 3: Upload Conversions via API
+Step 3: Upload Conversions via the Google Ads API

 API Requirements

-- Conversion Action ID — From the conversion action you created
+1234567890) - Conversion Action resource name — From the conversion action you created

 Conversion Upload Payload